JuzerShakir/imdb/CONTRIBUTING.md

 8. Create a Pull Request

-   - Create a pull request on this repository, targeting the main or development branch.
+   - Create a pull request on this repository, targeting the `master` branch.
    - Provide a clear description of your changes and the problem they solve.
-   - Address any feedback or requested changes from reviewers.

 Thank you, contributors!